rols1/Shoutcast.bundle/README.md

 #### Tested on Linux and Windows, Player: Web Player, OpenPHT, Plex Media Player

+#### 29.05.2019 Plex has removed (since server-Version 1.15.6.1079) support for Plugins also in the Webclient.
+If you want to use an older solution (still works), please take a look here: https://forums.plex.tv/discussion/comment/1457027/#Comment_1457027

 INSTALLATION:
 ===================
 * via [WebTools.bundle](https://github.com/dagalufh/WebTools.bundle) or manually follow the directions below.